 And, as some law firms learned in the aftermath of the 2008 economic downturn, having a number of smaller real estate clients on the roster can be a good thing.
 Together, these smaller fish can provide a steady and significant income base, especially if work from a whale of a client begins to slow.

 Generally speaking, firms — whether they be developers or law practices — with marketing strategies that cast a wide net will be better prepared for a downturn, those in the industry said.
 But they also cautioned against mistaking the current market shifts for signs of a 2008-like economic meltdown in the works.

 By and large, commercial real estate players of all sizes — with the help of their attorneys — are taking smart precautions that will help them weather all but the most unexpected downturns, the experts surveyed said.
 They insist that for every mixed-use complex or high-density infill, there’s a team of legal eagles who have advised, negotiated and researched every step of the way.

-Correction: This article’s ranking has been updated to correct clerical errors regarding the headcounts of firms that placed 15th to 20th.
+Corrections: DLA Piper was erroneously excluded from the top law firms ranking.
+The firm has 20 real estate lawyers in LA County.
+This article’s ranking has also been updated to correct clerical errors regarding the headcounts of firms that placed 15th to 20th.
 The corrections did not change the order of the ranking.